 The Flock, Peacock & the Dark Horse in society

 The Flock, Peacock & the Dark Horse in society – There are many different groupings intended to help us find our identity within society.
-In this article I will be discussing 3 of my own categories of people.
+In this article, I will be discussing 3 of my own categories of people.
 Unlike many labels and categories, this article is intended to help others realize that as individuals, we come before a label and that we are not here to live our lives trying to fit into a label.

 Before I begin, I think it is important to highlight that one does not necessarily need to fit into a description entirely.
 It is possible to be someone who has traits of one type in one circumstance and another in a different setting.
-People are, after all three dimensional and fortunately or unfortunately for us, one label barely begins to sum our whole existence and the identity of who we are.
+People are, after all, three dimensional and fortunately or unfortunately for us, one label barely begins to sum our whole existence and the identity of who we are.

 Our Society: The Flock, Peacock and the Dark Horse

 The flock is the only category from the three that represents multiple individuals under one name.
-Unlike the common saying of ‘birds of a feather, flock together’, in this case the flock would represent the whole public except for the other two types that will be mentioned later on.
+Unlike the common saying of ‘birds of a feather, flock together’, in this case, the flock would represent the whole public except for the other two types that will be mentioned later on.
 For clarification, by using the term flock, it is not suggested that everyone is the same.
-Just as all birds are not all the same, the term in this article is not focused at a ‘specific type of bird’ but birds in general.
+Just as all birds are not all the same, the term in this article is not focused on a ‘specific type of bird’ but birds in general.

 It is important to note that from all three types, it is this type, or shall I say the general public, that holds the most power, to do anything.
 The famous phrase of ‘power in numbers’ certainly fits perfectly for the flock.
 This group, compiled of the majority of individuals who together decide what is done today and their combined efforts play a crucial role in the shape of the future.